 What is Summer?

 Animals tend to be more active in the summer.
-You may see animals taking care of their babies that were born in the Spring.
+During summer, you may see animals taking care of their babies born in the Spring.

 The U.S holidays Independence Day or 4th of July and Labor Day are celebrated in Summer.